Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/getting-started/parcel.md

    *[Read our JavaScript docs]({{< docsref "/getting-started/javascript/" >}}) for more information on how to use Boosted's plugins.*

-3. **And you're done! 🎉** With Bootstrap's source Sass and JS fully loaded, your local development server should now look like this.
+3. **And you're done! 🎉** With Boosted's source Sass and JS fully loaded, your local development server should now look like this.

    <img class="img-fluid" src="/docs/{{< param docs_version >}}/assets/img/guides/parcel-dev-server-boosted.png" alt="Parcel dev server running with Boosted">